Mussels with Wine Sauce

-We go to a fabulous restaurant on Main Street in our small town.
-It is well known in our area and regularly awarded for its seafood, which is surprising because, even though we’re near the coast, we’re basically landlocked.
-When Christopher and I want to celebrate, we go to this restaurant for its delicious food and cocktails.
+There’s a fabulous restaurant on Main Street in our small town that Christopher and I love.
+It’s well known throughout the area and often wins awards for its seafood—which always amazes me, since even though we’re close to the coast, we’re technically landlocked.
+Whenever we have something to celebrate, that’s where we go for a special night of incredible food and cocktails.

 What gives mussels and steamed clams their flavor?